George Liele: Ministry in Jamaica

 To support his work, and expand it, Liele sought support from London.
 He was helped in this endeavour by Moses Baker, an Afro-European barber who arrived in Jamaica from the United States in 1783.
 He converted to Christianity and was baptised by Liele.
 A Quaker invited Baker to live on his estate and instruct the slaves in 'religious and moral principles'.
 To expand this educational work, Moses Baker approached benefactors in Britain.
 He made contact with the Baptist John Ryland, who became interested in securing funds from British donors to meet such demand for missionary work.
 He was moved to help instigate the non-denominational London Missionary Society to help provide for this.

 Ryland's first missionary was funded by the Baptists rather than the London Missionary Society.
 His achievements were limited since he died early.
 Later, in the early 19th century, a trio of Baptist missionaries from Britain, Thomas Burchell, James Phillippo and William Knibb, and slightly later still others such as Samuel Oughton, were more successful in supporting local African Baptist congregations and helping them develop their international links.
 They met fierce resistance from the White Jamaican planter class and slave owners who had great influence in the House of Assembly of Jamaica and had provided adequately for their own spiritual needs with the Anglican Church.
 They opposed both education and the congregational governance ideas of the Baptists from being introduced among their slaves.

 In 1792 Liele penned the church covenant, which served a dual purpose for the Ethiopian Baptists of Jamaica.
-First, it was a shared teaching tool, to instruct Baptists about commonly shared principles from the Scriptures; secondly, it gave great comfort to slave-holders; enduring that their slaves would be law abiding.
+First, it was a shared teaching tool, to instruct Baptists about commonly shared principles from the Scriptures; secondly, it gave great comfort to slave-holders; ensuring that their slaves would be law abiding.
 The church covenant was shown to members of the legislature, the magistrates and justices to secure their approval that they might give their slaves permission to become members of the congregation.